mrlesmithjr/ansible-tftpserver/README.md

   - KS
 apt_cacher_server: '{{ ansible_hostname }}'
 config_tftp: true  #defines if tftp services should be configured
+# To generate passwords use (replace P@55w0rd with new password).... echo "P@55w0rd" | mkpasswd -s -m sha-512
+#create_users:  #defines user accounts to setup on hosts....define here or in group_vars/all
+#  - user: demo_user  #define username
+#    authorized_keys: ''
+#    comment: 'Demo user'  #define a comment to associate with the account
+#    generate_keys: false  #generate ssh keys...true|false
+#    home: ''  #define a different home directory... ''=/home/username
+#    pass: demo_password  #define password for account
+#    setup: false  #true=creates account|false=removes account if exists...true|false
+#    shell: ''  #define a different shell for the user
+#    sudo: false  #define if user should have sudo access...true|false
+#    system_account: false  #define if account is a system account...true|falseinstall_fail2ban: false
 domain_name: '{{ pri_domain_name }}'  #defined here or in group_vars/all/network
 enable_apt_caching: false  #defines if apt-cacher-ng is setup and added to preseed.cfg
 esxi_addl_settings:  #define additional esxli commands to run in order to configure each host